Kit Carson: Bear Flag Revolt

 In June 1846, Frémont and Carson participated in a California uprising against Mexico, the Bear Flag Revolt.
 Mexico ordered all Americans to leave California.
 American settlers in California wanted to be free of the Mexican government and declared California an independent republic.
 The American rebels found the courage to oppose Mexico because they had Frémont, who had written an oath of allegiance, and his troops behind them.
 Frémont and his men were able to give some protection to the Americans.
-He ordered Carson to execute an old Mexican man, José de los Reyes Berreyesa, and his two adult nephews, who had been captured when they stepped ashore at San Francisco Bay to prevent them from notifying Mexico about the uprising.
+He ordered Carson to kill an old Mexican man, José de los Reyes Berreyesa, and his two adult nephews, who had been captured when they stepped ashore at San Francisco Bay to prevent them from notifying Mexico about the uprising.

-Frémont worked hard to win California for the United States, for a time fashioning himself as its military governor until he was replaced by General Kearney, who outranked him.
+Frémont worked hard to win California for the United States, for a time fashioning himself as its military governor until he was replaced by General Stephen W. Kearny, who outranked him.

-During 1846–1848, Carson served as courier traveling three times from California to the East and back.
+From 1846 to 1848, Carson served as courier traveling three times from California to the East and back.
 Frémont wrote, "This was a service of great trust and honor... and great danger also."
-In 1846, dispatched with military records for the Secretary of War in Washington, DC, Carson took the Gila Trail, but was met on the trail by General Kearney, who ordered him to hand his dispatches to others bound east, and return to California as his much needed guide.
+In 1846, dispatched with military records for the Secretary of War in Washington, D.C., Carson took the Gila Trail, but was met on the trail by General Kearny, who ordered him to hand his dispatches to others bound east, and return to California as his much-needed guide.
 In early 1847, Carson was ordered east from California again with more dispatches for Washington, D.C., where he arrived by June.
 Returning to California via a short visit with his family in Taos, he followed the Old Spanish Trail to Los Angeles.
-He was dispatched a third time as government courier leaving Los Angeles May 1848 via the Old Spanish Trail and reached Washington, D.C. with important military messages, which included official report of the discovery of gold in California.
+He was dispatched a third time as government courier leaving Los Angeles in May 1848 via the Old Spanish Trail and reached Washington, D.C., with important military messages, which included an official report of the discovery of gold in California.

-Newspapers reported on Carson's travels with some exaggeration, including that he had been killed by plains Indians in July 1848.
+Newspapers reported on Carson's travels with some exaggeration, including that he had been killed by Plains Indians in July 1848.
 Lt.
-George Brewerton accompanied Carson on part of this trip and published in Harper's Magazine (1853) an account that added to Kit's now growing celebrity status.
+George Brewerton accompanied Carson on part of this trip and published in Harper's Magazine (1853) an account that added to his now-growing celebrity status.
 In 1848, as his fame grew, a Baltimore hat maker offered a "Kit Carson Cap", "after the unique style of the domestic one worn by that daring pioneer".
-A new steamboat, named the Kit Carson, was built for the Mississippi-Ohio river trade, "with qualities of great speed.
-At the St. Louis Jockey Club, one could bet on a horse, "as swift as the wind", named "Kit Carson".
+A new steamboat, named the Kit Carson, was built for the Mississippi-Ohio river trade, "with qualities of great speed".
+At the St. Louis Jockey Club, one could bet on a horse "as swift as the wind", named "Kit Carson".